The Road to the Rock

 A post shared by Gascoyne Murchison Pathways (@outbackpathways) on

-DAY 3 Cue to Mount Augustus
+DAY 3 Cue to Meekatharra to Mount Augustus

 It’s the day you’ve been waiting for – you’re off to see the world’s biggest rock!
 Before you depart Cue, be sure to check out the Bell & Co emporium (located just next door to last night’s accommodation).
 Dating from to 1901, this delightful surprise serves as both modern day general store and working museum, with an original flying fox still in operation.
 A gold coin donation is enough for a demonstration this ingenious contraption, which served as a means of whisking coins quickly overhead via long looping cables in the air.
 Simply pop your coin into a hanging pot, and watch it whiz through the air to the cashier enclosure up the back of the store – it’s a genuine relic from the days where gold coins were hard-won.

 From here it’s a 75 minute cruise up to Meekatharra.
 Home to yet more lovely architecture (including a sweet little post office), this is your last chance to refuel and grab snacks before turning off the bitumen for today’s ultimate destination.
 You’ll see the turnoff for Mount Augustus 500 metres before reaching the town center, so double back once your stores are replete and get ready to hit the gravel.